What a wonderful phrase

 Relax!
 Breathe!
 And say Hakuna Matata!
 Every time you start worrying about a problem, just tell yourself…Hakuna Matata.

-The very first thing we think about when we hear the words Hakuna Matata is the iconic Disney animated movie The Lion King (you may even think of the recent live action one if you want).
+The very first thing we think about when we hear the words Hakuna Matata is the iconic Disney animated movie ‘The Lion King’ (you may even think of the recent live-action one if you want).
 I am sure you can’t even say the phrase without signing the song inside your mind at least once.
 That’s the impact of Hakuna Matata.

 Hakuna Matata!
 It’s a philosophy that Timon and Pumbaa live by.
 They enjoy their lives even though they eat insects and have no one else except each other.
 They live freely in the forest and do whatever their heart desires.
 Hakuna Matata means no worries.
 This is what they teach Simba to pick him up and help him to discover himself.
 Although the message behind the song may appear as a funny, feel-good piece, when you understand what Hakuna Matata really means, it can help you transform your life.

 The core message of the phrase is to live your life without any worries and believe that everything will be alright.
-It’s a problem free, philosophy.
+It’s a problem-free, philosophy.
 Stressing about the problems in life will not make them go away nor will it make you any happier or productive.
 We need to understand that bad things happen in life and there’s nothing we can really do about it.
 However, this message can be easily misunderstood.

 So let us take a closer look at what Hakuna Matata really means and how you can use this philosophy to live a better life starting today!

-Hakuna matata is a Swahili phrase which translates to “there are no troubles”.
-Hakuna means “there is not here,” and matata means “troubles or problems”.
+Hakuna Matata is a Swahili phrase that translates to “there are no troubles”.
+Hakuna means “there is not here,” and Matata means “troubles or problems”.
 The Disney animated movie The Lion King translated the phrase to “no worries”, which is more or less similar to the actual meaning.
 The philosophy can also be roughly translated as “all is well” or “everything is okay.”

-What Hakuna Matata DOESN’T mean
+What Hakuna Matata DOESN’T Mean